phalcon/documentation/docs/assets.md

 ### Static Base URI

 When a [Phalcon\Mvc\Url][url] service is registered in the DI container, local asset paths are resolved through `$url->getStatic()` instead of being prefixed with a bare `/`.
-This honours the `staticBaseUri` (or `baseUri`) configured on the URL component and makes asset resolution work correctly for applications deployed in a subdirectory or served from a CDN base path.
+This honors the `staticBaseUri` (or `baseUri`) configured on the URL component and makes asset resolution work correctly for applications deployed in a subdirectory or served from a CDN base path.

 ```php
 <?php